berops/claudie/README.md

   <a href="https://youtu.be/q4xdAiHYxZQ"><img src="https://markdown-videos.deta.dev/youtube/q4xdAiHYxZQ"></a>
 </p>

+## Vision of Claudie

+The purpose of Claudie is to become the final Kubernetes engine you'll ever need.
+It aims to provide a cost-efficient and flexible Kubernetes environment for meeting your operational and compliance workload criteria.
+A Kubernetes that you won't ever need to migrate away from.

 ## Typical use cases

 Claudie has been built to target the following use case in the Kubernetes world.